-Advocating for LGBT Workplace Equality as a Consumer
+Advocating for LGBTQ Workplace Equality as a Consumer

 What Your Message Should Say

-Make it personal — talk about why policies for LGBT workers are important to you, why it makes good business sense to treat LGBT workers fairly, and where you are taking your business instead (see "Choosing Businesses to Work With" below).
+Make it personal — talk about why policies for LGBTQ workers are important to you, why it makes good business sense to treat LGBTQ workers fairly, and where you are taking your business instead (see "Choosing Businesses to Work With" below).